 Before Karaitiana returned home in March 1943, ‘Blue Smoke’ had been widely heard by New Zealand troops in the Middle East.
 At least two claimed to have collaborated with him in its composition.
 One, a barroom pianist known for unreliability, may have crossed paths with Karaitiana in the Middle East; crucially, he left New Zealand four months before Karaitiana.
 Another claimant was a Māori officer from a musical family in Hawke’s Bay, who was also on the Aquitania in D Company when it left Wellington on 2 May 1940.
 He returned to New Zealand almost three years after Karaitiana, by which stage both ‘Blue Smoke’ and its composer were well-known.
-More research is needed to examine this claim, however the fact Karaitiana would go on to write and publish a small portfolio of songs makes a strong case for his ability to write ‘Blue Smoke’.
+More research and, ideally, documentary evidence is needed to examine this claim, however the fact Karaitiana would go on to write and publish a small portfolio of songs makes a strong case for his ability to write ‘Blue Smoke’.

 Stan Dallas had no doubts that Karaitiana wrote the song.
 “I worked quite closely with him in that period and I’m absolutely convinced that Ruru wrote it, no problem about that at all.
 All the stories that it was somebody else were absolute nonsense.”